- The Washington Times - Wednesday, December 17, 2025

 However, many also maintain “strategic ambiguity” over what they would do in the event of a security crisis in the Taiwan Strait.
 That position indicates considerable sotto voce sympathy for the democratic island.

-On Wednesday, Mr. Tsai revealed in the chamber that Taiwan held nearly 100 bilateral meetings with leaders of national security agencies, from 45 different countries, in 2025, Taipei media reported.
+On Wednesday, Mr. Tsai revealed in the chamber that Taiwan held nearly 100 bilateral meetings with leaders of national security agencies from 45 countries in 2025, Taipei media reported.

 • Andrew Salmon can be reached at asalmon@washingtontimes.com.